suinleelab/AIControl.jl/README.md

 - Pkg.add("CSV")

 ## Required data files
-AIControl requires some precomputed data files.
+AIControl uses mass amount of public Input ChIP-seq data and some precomputed data files.
+We have done our best to compress them so that you only need to download about 7GB (obviously dependent on how many control files you want to use), and up to 15GB of free disk space to extract them.

+### For 440 ENCODE controls with duplicate reads
+Using these files will recreate the main result of the paper.
-- `forward.data100.tar.bz2` (2.3GB): compressed binned (100bps) signals of forward reads for all 440 control experiments.
+- `forward.data100.dup.tar.bz2` (2.3GB): compressed binned (100bps) signals of forward reads for all 440 Input signals.
-- `reverse.data100.tar.bz2` (2.3GB): compressed binned (100bps) signals of reverse reads for all 440 control experiments.
+- `reverse.data100.dup.tar.bz2` (2.3GB): compressed binned (100bps) signals of reverse reads for all 440 Input signals.
 - `xtxs.jld` (6.0MB): A pre-computed transpose(X)\*X matrix of size 441 by 441.

 When you uncompress the tar.bz2 files, each requires around 6.5GB of your HDD.